What to do, what not to do and FAQ’s around campaign and election leafleting

 - Less mentally taxing and less physically tiring on the eyes

 As with any form of advertising, there are certain rules around political leaflets.
 The vast majority of these rules can be found in the ICO’s guide to political campaigning.

-Here at Leafletdrop, we support all businesses of all sectors and would never pretend to be experts on the legislation surrounding the rules of political campaigning.
-We are, however, experts in leaflet advertising and understand that with any advertising campaigns, there are a lot of rules surrounding GDPR and personal data.
+Here at Leafletdrop, we support businesses of all sectors and would never pretend to be experts on the legislation surrounding the rules of political campaigning.
+We are, however, experts in leaflet advertising and understand that with any advertising campaign, there are a lot of rules surrounding GDPR and personal data.

 The great news is that political leaflet advertising is completely GDPR compliant as you do not need any personal data whatsoever.
 We use a combination of data sources to target homes more likely to respond and engage with your political material, without using names, full addresses, or any other personal information.

 How to design a political leaflet for campaigns and elections

 Leafletdrop guarantees that your leaflets will be delivered to your target homes, but what we can’t do is guarantee your leaflets will be read.
 So instead, we can provide some best-practice tips to help make sure your political leaflets stand out on the doormat: